 Brandee Paisano

-Brandee Paisano is a mother, activist, U.S. Navy veteran 2000-2005 and an enrolled tribal member of the Laguna Pueblo tribe (Badger Clan).
-Brandee has spent the past 13 years working in youth development and in her previous roles she has overseen Club operations, developed and maintained partnerships with school districts, tracked compliance with federal and state regulations and grew legislative partnerships that benefited the Clubs that she supported.
+Brandee Paisano is a mother, activist, U.S. Navy veteran 2000-2005 and an enrolled Tribal member of the Laguna Pueblo Tribe (Badger Clan).
+Brandee has spent the past 16 years working in youth development and in her previous roles she has overseen Club operations, developed and maintained partnerships with school districts, tracked compliance with federal and state regulations and grew legislative partnerships that benefited the Clubs that she supported.
 She has a passion for supporting students with special needs and those furthest from educational justice and throws her energy behind providing intentional programming and support protocols to make sure that all children are successful.
 Brandee holds a Bachelor’s Degree in Management from City University of Seattle and an Associate Degree of Applied Arts from the Art Institute of Seattle.

 Brandee’s service area includes 13 organizations in the following states: